0xn3va/fuzdir/README.md

                         path to file with extensions

 connection settings:
+  -m METHOD, --method METHOD
-  -t THREADS, --threads THREADS
+                        HTTP method to use^ by default is GET -t THREADS, --threads THREADS
                         the maximum number of threads that can be used to requests, by default 10 threads --timeout TIMEOUT     connection timeout, by default 5s.